mariodavid/mariodavid.github.io/_drafts/salesforce-through-the-lens-of-a-java-dev-2.md

 <img src="/images/salesforce-through-the-lens-of-a-java-dev-part-2/flow.png" />

 Instead of defining particular screens / pages, flows main focus is around guided user interactions that are across multiple screens.
+That being said, it is also possible to create particular screens that are part of the overall flow directly from here (similar to the way the above seen Page Builder).

 #### Lightning Web Components
 Going down further in the abstraction pyramid more into the imperative development with source code side of things there are also multiple options available.